blimeycreative/blimey-contact-bundle/README.md

 The tutorial is reasonably basic as is the contact form but it does work through many Symfony2 features including:
 * The command line tool for bundles, entities, forms and CRUD's
+* Working with entity and form classes
+* Annotations
 * Services.yml and simple parameter setup
 * Translations
 * Simple twig templating